scdwyer/test-repo/README.md

 test-repo
 =========

-Repository to test git and github features
+Repository to test git and GitHub features.